 Travel and Transmission Advisories

 - If you are pregnant, postpone travel to the countries where Zika virus transmission is ongoing.
-If your male sexual partner has traveled to or lives in an area with active Zika virus transmission, condoms should be used for the duration of the pregnancy.
+If your sexual partner has traveled to or lives in an area with active Zika virus transmission, barrier methods (condoms, dental dams) should be used for the duration of the pregnancy.
 Although no cases of woman-to-woman Zika transmission have been reported to date, these recommendations regarding the use of protection now extend to the female partners of pregnant women.
 Discuss your partner's potential exposures and history of Zika-like illness with your doctor.

-- If you are trying to become pregnant and have been diagnosed with Zika virus or have symptoms of Zika, wait at least 8 weeks after symptoms first appeared before trying to conceive.
-Men who have been diagnosed with Zika virus or have symptoms are advised to wait at least 6 months after symptoms first appeared before having vaginal, oral or anal unprotected sex.
+- If you are trying to become pregnant and have been diagnosed with Zika virus or have symptoms of Zika, wait at least eight weeks after symptoms first appeared before trying to conceive.
+Men who have been diagnosed with Zika virus or have symptoms are advised to wait at least six months after symptoms first appeared before having vaginal, oral, or anal unprotected sex.

-- Men and women who do not have symptoms of Zika but had possible exposure through recent travel or sexual contact should wait at least 8 weeks after possible exposure before trying to conceive in order to minimize risk.
+- Men and women who do not have symptoms of Zika but had possible exposure through recent travel or sexual contact should wait at least eight weeks after possible exposure before trying to conceive in order to minimize risk.

-- If your male partner lives in an area with active Zika transmission but has not developed symptoms, use barrier methods for sex while there is active Zika virus transmission in the area.
+- If your partner lives in an area with active Zika transmission but has not developed symptoms, use barrier methods for sex while there is active Zika virus transmission in the area.
 Sex includes vaginal, anal, and oral sex, and may also include the sharing of sex toys.

 - If you are pregnant or may become pregnant and must travel to an area with Zika, talk to your doctor first and strictly follow steps to prevent mosquito bites during your trip.
-If you traveled to an area with active Zika virus transmission up to 8 weeks before your pregnancy was confirmed, discuss your travel history with your doctor.
+If you traveled to an area with active Zika virus transmission up to eight weeks before your pregnancy was confirmed, discuss your travel history with your doctor.

 Mosquito Information and Prevention Strategies